Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

 Railings in Hiking Trail towards Hidden Oasis

-A few more meters below, the hidden oasis will be peeking right away.
-Be careful going down and follow the stairs all the way down the Hidden Oasis.
+A few more meters down, the hidden oasis will be peeking right away.
+Be careful going down and follow the stairs down to the hidden oasis.

 As I always say, we all have different adventure appetite or what I call ‘#hikeppetite’ to begin with.
 So, a good trail for me might not be a good trail for you and vice versa.
 And that’s completely okay, we don’t need to agree with everyone all the time.
 Anyhow, here’s what I think about the Hidden Oasis Trail from Jebel Jais: